-Gibson is a leading liquids infrastructure company with its principal businesses consisting of the storage, optimization, processing, and gathering of liquids and refined products.
-Headquartered in Calgary, Alberta, the Company's operations are located across North America, with core terminal assets located in Hardisty and Edmonton, Alberta, Ingleside, Texas, and a heavy crude oil processing facility in Moose Jaw, Saskatchewan.
+Gibson is a leading liquids infrastructure company with its principal businesses consisting of the storage, optimization, processing, and gathering of liquids and refined products as well as waterborne vessel loading.
+Headquartered in Calgary, Alberta, the Company's operations are located across North America, with core terminal assets located in Hardisty and Edmonton, Alberta, Ingleside and Wink, Texas, and a heavy crude oil processing facility in Moose Jaw, Saskatchewan.